 As a person who loves good food and travels regularly, I’ve often wondered about the pros and cons of life as a vegan.
 After all, tasting local cuisine in the places that I visit is, for me, one of the great joys of travel.
-At the back of my mind there’s that niggling doubt that committing to veganism would mean missing out on some wonderful flavours and textures.
+At the back of my mind, there’s that niggling doubt that committing to veganism would mean missing out on some wonderful flavours and textures.

 While living in India I spent several weeks at a time eating a vegetarian diet.
 The range of choice and flavours of the vegetarian food made it a viable and enjoyable option.
-Still, I continued to consume dairy produce.
+Still, I continued to consume dairy products.

-An interview with Day Radley
+Interview with Day Radley

-To find out more about veganism, I conducted an interview with Day Radley, who took a break from her work as a personal chef to answer my questions.
+To find out more about veganism, I conducted an interview with Day Radley, who took a break from work as a personal chef to answer my questions.

 Day became a vegan during the 1990s for animal welfare reasons: “When I was 17 I went to a protest at Coventry Airport.
 That was the protest against the live export of veal calves.
 I was vegetarian at the time and had been for six months.
 An old lady gave a flyer which showed an image of a dairy cow with engorged udders and detailed what happened to the male calves in the veal crates.
-At that point I went vegan.”
+At that point, I went vegan.”

 “About 10 years after that I became a lot more interested in health and how eating could change the way that I felt.
 I’d always felt pain when I ate.
 Doctors just give me tablets and stuff like that.
 Then I gave up gluten and found out that I was severely allergic to it,” she revealed.